As you might expect, your electric bill has the potential to increse IF your usage increases.

-Without an EV charging plan like MP2’s, it is possible that your bill could increase significantly; however, our plan is designed to keep your bill as low as possible by giving you free hours during which to charge your vehicle.
+Without an EV charging plan like MP2’s, it is possible that your bill could increase significantly when you add EV charging; however, our plan is designed to keep your bill economical by giving you free hours during which to charge your vehicle.

-Contracts are offered in lengths of 24 and 60 months.
+Contracts are offered in different lengths on the website.

 Free charging hours run from midnight to 3:00 a.m. each morning.

 Your EV will need to be able to schedule charging to take advantage of the free hours, but most modern models come with this capability.

 There is not a monthly fee or meter charge.